 - Then, select Hide from the context menu.

 - In the end, you can press Ctrl + P to print the sheet.

-- How to Print Horizontally in Excel (4 Methods)
+Read More: How to Print Landscape in Excel

 3. Apply Excel VBA to Not Print Empty Cells

 In the last method, we will apply VBA to hide empty rows.
 After that, you can print it very easily without empty cells.
 Here, we will use the previous dataset.

 Let’s follow the steps below to learn more.